build-on-aws/content/posts/monitor-github-traffic-with-aws-serverless/index.md

 We start with the Lambda function, which does most of the magic.

 [PyGithub](https://github.com/PyGithub/PyGithub) is an awesome library that allows us to query the GitHub APIs using Python, which is [one of the supported runtimes for Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).
 We start by importing [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), which is the AWS SDK for Python, CSV, and PyGithub libraries, and then authenticating to GitHub.
 Note that I'm using a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) here, but you can use other forms of authentication (though they might require additional code/configuration).
+The personal access token is [stored as a parameter in AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html) and retrieved dynamically when the Lambda function runs.
+Remember, hard-coding credentials into application code is bad practice and should be avoided.

 ```